50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The outline property in CSS3 draws a line around an element outside the border to make it stand out from its surroundings.
-It accepts values for line style, colour, and width and is typically used to provide visual feedback for interactive elements like links and form fields.
+It accepts values for line style, color, and width and is typically used to provide visual feedback for interactive elements like links and form fields.
+Unlike borders, outlines do not affect the layout or spacing of an element, making them ideal for highlighting elements without altering their dimensions.
+The outline property is often used for accessibility enhancements and focus indicators.

 64. What is the difference between the float and clear properties in CSS3?